RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Method

 \subsection{Proposed Framework}

-As illustrated in Figure~\ref{fig:architecture}, our overall framework consists of two parts; the main Hourglass flow model (HFM), and a separate Hierarchical Feature Encoder (HFE).
-HFM follows an encoder-decoder structure derived from HDiT.
+As illustrated in Fig.~\ref{fig:architecture}, our overall framework consists of two parts: the main Hourglass Flow Network (HFN), and a separate Hierarchical Feature Encoder (HFE).
+HFN follows an encoder-decoder structure derived from HDiT.
 Specifically, we employ three hierarchical levels.
 The first two levels use neighborhood attention layers, while global self-attention is reserved for the final bottleneck level.
-HFE mirrors HFM’s encoder path.
-First, HFM serves as our velocity network $v_\theta$ and receives as input the channel-wise concatenation of the noised segmentation map $\mathbf{X}_t \in \mathbb{R}^{C_{\text{seg}} \times H \times W}$ and the original conditioning image $\mathbf{I} \in \mathbb{R}^{C_{\text{I}} \times H \times W}$, where $C_{\text{seg}}$ denotes the number of segmentation classes and $C_{\text{I}}$ the number of original image channels. $v_\theta$ generates the predicted velocity field matching the spatial dimensions of $\mathbf{X}_t$.
-Second, HFE processes as input the original image $\mathbf{I}$ and extracts the multi-scale features, these are fused with the corresponding encoder features of HFM at each hierarchical scale before downsampling to the next level. this fusion further strengthens the image-guided segmentation refinement by introducing precise anatomical context from the conditioning image.
-For feature fusion, we employ the same learnable linear interpolation mechanism originally used in HDiT for skip connection merging.
+HFE mirrors the encoder path of HFN.
+The two components operate as follows.
+First, HFN serves as our velocity network $\mathbf{v}_\theta$ and receives as input the channel-wise concatenation of the noised segmentation map $\mathbf{X}_t \in \mathbb{R}^{C_{\text{seg}} \times H \times W}$ and the original conditioning image $\mathbf{I} \in \mathbb{R}^{C_{\text{I}} \times H \times W}$, where $C_{\text{seg}}$ denotes the number of segmentation classes and $C_{\text{I}}$ the number of original image channels. $\mathbf{v}_\theta$ generates the predicted velocity field matching the spatial dimensions of $\mathbf{X}_t$.
+Second, HFE processes as input the original image $\mathbf{I}$ and extracts multi-scale features, which are fused with the corresponding encoder features of HFN at each hierarchical scale before downsampling.
+This fusion strengthens the image-guided segmentation refinement by introducing precise anatomical context from the conditioning image.
+For feature fusion, we employ the same learnable linear interpolation mechanism originally used in HDiT for skip connections.
 Given main features $\mathbf{F}^{(l)}$ and conditioning image features $\mathbf{C}^{(l)}$ at level $l$, the fused representation is obtained through a learnable interpolation operation:

 where $\alpha_l$ is a trainable scalar parameter.
-This per-level fusion injects rich, scale-consistent anatomical context into the generative process, grounding the velocity field prediction with stronger structural and anatomical guidance, which in turn improves boundary localization.
+This per-level fusion injects rich, scale-consistent anatomical context into the generative process, providing stronger guidance for velocity field prediction and thereby improving boundary localization.